|Best Overall||Lowrance HDS 12 Live Active Target||Check Price||

 Just because a kayak is small and slow doesn’t mean the angler has to give up the most advanced fish finder and navigation tools.
 When it comes to electronics, kayak anglers can have their cake and eat it too.

-Best Fish Finder for Kayak: Lowrance Hook Reveal 9
+Best for Kayaks: Lowrance Hook Reveal 9

 Hook Reveal 9 houses Lowrance’s best fish finder and GPS in a less expensive model that is still easy to use.
 A bright display with advanced target separation and incredible detail qualifies the Hook Reveal 9 for use on open boats under the toughest conditions.